VWS-Python/vws-python/README.md

 ```

 However, an exception will be raised if any requests to unmocked addresses are made.

+## Allowing HTTP requests to unmocked addresses

-This can be changd by setting the parameter `real_http` to `True` in either the decorator or context manager's instantiation.
+This can be done by setting the parameter `real_http` to `True` in either the decorator or context manager's instantiation.

 For example: